A Turtle's Tale: Sammy's Adventures: Plot

-Sammy travels all the way to Antarctica where he encounters a whale and he asks her for some help.
-However, the whale accidentally draws attention to the Green Warrior ship full of whalers with one of them fires a harpoon at her, only for the whale to dodge and the harpoon hits the refrigerator Sammy is on instead.
-Sammy, who is freezing in the water, ends up drawing the attention of a group of Green Warrior ship workers who found him and picked him up to the Green Warrior ship.
+While searching for Shelly, Sammy travels to Antarctica, where he encounters a whale and asks her for some help.
+However, the whale accidentally draws attention to a ship full of whalers that fires a harpoon at her.
+Due to Sammy's timely warning, the whale dodges, and the harpoon instead hits the floating refrigerator that Sammy is on.
+Sammy, who is freezing in the water, is rescued by Green Warrior workers.